MatthewK84/LinkedIn-Learning-Journey/robotics_study_guide.md

-# Robotics & UAS Engineering Master Study Guide
+# Robotics & UAS Engineering Study Guide

-This guide covers the full stack of robotics engineering, from the physics of hardware to high-level path planning.
+This guide covers the basics of robotics engineering.

 ---